mui/mui-x/docs/data/data-grid/pagination/pagination.md

 ### Page size options

 You can customize the options shown in the "Rows per page" select using the `pageSizeOptions` prop.
-You should either provide an array of:
+You should provide an array of items, each item should be one of these types:

 - **numbers**, each number will be used for the option's label and value.